-Gluten sensitivity is often misunderstood and sometimes seen as a nonsense or non-serious disorder.
+Gluten sensitivity (also called gluten intolerance) is often misunderstood and sometimes seen as a nonsense or non-serious disorder.
 This article will shed light on this disorder and help you discover if you have gluten sensitivity or how to find out if you do.
 Please note that, for all intents and purposes, I interchangeably use the terms “gluten intolerant” and “gluten sensitivity” as they mean the same thing.
 Information in this article should not be construed as medical advice.
 Please consult your doctor and/or health care team before implementing any diet.
 Please see my disclosures and disclaimers.
 This post contains affiliate links.

 Experts estimate that a whooping 18 million people are affected by non-celiac gluten sensitivity, which is also known a “gluten sensitivity,” or “gluten intolerance.”

 In comparison, celiac disease, which is an autoimmune disease where a person’s body attacks itself every time he or she consumes gluten, affects 3 million people or 1 percent of the population.

 There isn’t a lot of research on gluten disorders beyond celiac disease; however, just because the research isn’t there (yet), doesn’t mean it’s not a real disorder and that it’s all in your head as some doctors would have you believe.

 Unfortunately, research has been slow to catch up to the information crowdsourced by people who have successfully implemented a gluten-free diet and found symptom resolution.

 In fact, researchers are just starting to understand gluten sensitivity, its symptoms, how to test for it, and how to fully manage the disorder.
 In this article, we’ll discuss:

 - The differences between celiac vs. gluten sensitivity

 - Gluten sensitivity tests and diagnostics